janus-idp/software-templates/templates/github/register-github-component/README.md

               ...Key content...
               -----END RSA PRIVATE KEY-----
         apiBaseUrl: https://github.mycompany.com/api/v3 # This field is optional if host is `github.com`
-        # apiBaseUrl: https://api.github.mycompany.com # This is also a potential api base url for github enterprise
+        # apiBaseUrl: https://api.github.mycompany.com # This is also a potential api base url for Github enterprise
   ```

 ### Required GitHub permissions